vasu31dev/playwright-ts-template/README.md

 #### CLI Installation

 This method makes setup easy by avoiding the long steps in the manual installation process.
-It automatically installs all the dependencies, libraries, playwright browsers, Winston logger and Husky pre-commit hook that are necessary to start with your project.
+It automatically installs all the dependencies, libraries, playwright browsers, Winston logger, and Husky pre-commit hook that are necessary to start your project.
 Initializing the project, also intitialises a new Git repository if neither the current nor the parent directory is a Git repository.

 The installation steps are below:

 1. Install Node.js
-   Node.js installation can be done via direct from the website or from CLI.
+   Node.js installation can be done directly from the website or through CLI.
 Find the [Node.js installation steps](https://github.com/vasu31dev/playwright-ts-cli#1-install-nodejs) here.

 2. Create a Playwright Test Directory
    ```bash
     mkdir playwright-e2e-tests
     cd playwright-e2e-tests
    ```
-3. Run the below command to initialise a project
+3. Run the below command to initialize a project
    ```bash
    npx vasu-playwright-cli init
    ```
-   This command will set up a new project with ready to use Playwright TypeScript framework including:
+   This command will set up a new project with a ready-to-use Playwright TypeScript framework including:
-   - Setup the Playwright TypeScript framework template with sample tests.
+   - Set up the Playwright TypeScript framework template with sample tests.
    - Create a new `package.json` file with all the necessary dependencies.
    - Initializing a new Git repository if neither the current nor parent directory is a Git repository.
    - Installing all the npm packages including the playwright utils library which contains playwright helper methods.

 #### Manual Installation

-This is a step by step process to install all the dependencies, libraries and playwright browsers manually.
+This is a step-by-step process to install all the dependencies, libraries, and playwright browsers manually.
 Please refer to the [Installation section](docs/Installation.md#installation) for complete instructions on setting up the project on your local machine.

 ### Project Update Guide